-Comments: Ammianus’ description of the Gauls extensively cites or abbreviates his source, Timagenes, seemingly with little additional commentary.
-Timagenes may have relied, in part, on Poseidonios’ slightly earlier account of the Gauls, now only existing in brief citations by others (although there is no reference to Poseidonios here).
+Comments: Ammianus’ description of the Gauls / Celts extensively cites or abbreviates his source, Timagenes, seemingly with little additional commentary.
+Timagenes may have relied, in part, on Poseidonios’ slightly earlier account of the Celts, now only existing in brief citations by others (although there is no reference to Poseidonios here).
 Strabo also refers to Timagenes as one of his sources (Geography 4.1.13; 15.1.57).

 Source of translation: J. C. Rolfe, Ammianus Marcellinus: Roman History, volume 1, LCL (Cambridge: HUP, 1935), public domain (no copyright notice), adapted and modernized by Harland.

 [Concerning the origin of the Gauls, why they were called Celts and Galatians, and their teachers]

 9 [omitted material] . . .
 (2) The ancient writers, who were doubtful about the earliest origin of the Gauls, have left an incomplete account on this topic, but later Timagenes, a true Greek in accuracy as well as language, collected out of various books these facts that had been long forgotten.
 Following his authority and avoiding any obscurity, I will state these facts clearly and plainly: